 Real estate consists mainly of direct real estate holdings and investments in privately held entities.
 The fair values of the real estate investments in privately held entities have been valued based on the NAV provided by the fund managers of these investment vehicles.
 The fair values of direct real estate holdings have been prepared giving consideration to periodic independent external appraisals, as well as the income, cost and sales comparison approaches of estimating property value.
 The income approach estimates an income stream for a property (typically 10 years) and discounts this income plus a reversion (presumed sale) into a present value at a risk adjusted rate.
 A second technique is the direct capitalization analysis.
 Direct capitalization involves capitalizing a property's first year, or stabilized net operating income into a value estimate.
 Yield rates and growth assumptions utilized in both approaches are derived from market transactions as well as other financial and industry data.
 The cost approach estimates the replacement cost of the building less physical depreciation plus the land value.
 Generally, this approach provides a check on the value derived using the income approach.
 The sales comparison approach compares recent transactions to the appraised property.
+Adjustments are made for dissimilarities which typically transactions to the appraised property.
 Adjustments are made for dissimilarities which typically provide a range of value.
 The income capitalization and sales comparison approach were used to value the direct real estate investments.
 The capitalization rates, sales price per acre of comparable properties, and the comparability adjustments are considered to be significant unobservable inputs to these valuations.
 These rates and adjustments vary and are based on the location, type and nature of each property, and current and anticipated market conditions.
 Appraisals for any direct real estate holding were prepared by independent external appraisers.
-Management believes the appraisals approximate fair value for real estate holdings at June 30, 2018 and 2017.
-The following table summarizes the valuation methods and quantitative information about the significant
+Management believes the appraisals approximate fair value for real estate holdings at June 30, 2019 and 2018.

-The following table summarizes the valuation methods and quantitative information about the significant unobservable inputs used in the fair value measurement of Level 3 direct real estate holdings at June 30, 2018 and 2017 not valued at NAV (in thousands):
+The following table summarizes the valuation methods and quantitative information about the significant unobservable inputs used in the fair value measurement of Level 3 direct real estate holdings at June 30, 2019 and 2018 not valued at NAV (in thousands):

-Real estate investment 2018 2017 Valuation Technique Unobservable Input Range Commercial real estate, Worcester, MA \$ 7,700 \$ 7,700 Income capitalization Capitalization Rate 5.39% - 9.56% Commercial real estate, Florida 6,600 6,600 Income capitalization Capitalization Rate 8.0% - 14.0% Leased land, Worcester, MA 5,250 5,250 Income capitalization Capitalization Rate 3.96% - 6.1% Parking garage, Worcester, MA 3,475 3,475 Income capitalization Capitalization Rate 8.25% Undeveloped land, Worcester, MA 1,740 1,740 Sales comparison Price per acre \$0.7M - \$1.4M Comparability adjustments -20% - +30% Undeveloped land, Worcester, MA 1,600 1,600 Sales comparison Price per acre \$0.7M - \$1.4M Comparability adjustments -5% - +45% Residential real estate, US 383 455 Sales comparison Price per square foot \$365K - \$405K \$ 26,748 \$ 26,820
+Real estate investment 2019 2018 Valuation Technique Unobservable Input Range Commercial real estate, Worcester, MA Commercial real estate, Florida Leased land, Worcester, MA Parking garage, Worcester, MA 4, 5, 700 \$ 250 250 250 \$7,700 6,600 5,250 3,475 Income capitalization Income capitalization Income capitalization Income capitalization Capitalization Rate Capitalization Rate Capitalization Rate Capitalization Rate 5.39% - 9.56% 8.0% - 14.0% 3.96% - 6.1% 8.25% Undeveloped land, Worcester, MA - , 40 1,740 Sales comparison Price per acre Comparability adjustments \$0.7M - \$1.4M -20% - +30% Undeveloped land, Worcester, MA 1, 600 1,600 Sales comparison Price per acre Comparability adjustments \$0.7M - \$1.4M -5% - +45% Residential real estate, US \$ 24, 382 397 \$ 383 \$ 26,748 Sales comparison Price per square foot \$365K - \$405K

 Alternative investments consist of non-controlling, limited marketability stock holdings and investments in limited partnerships.
 The fair values of investments in limited partnerships have been valued based on the NAV provided by the fund managers of these investment vehicles and reviewed by management.
-The following tables summarize key provisions for the University's alternative investments valued at NAV as of June 30, 2018 and 2017 (in thousands):
+The following tables summarize key provisions for the University's alternative investments valued at NAV as of June 30, 2019 and 2018 (in thousands):